eshaben/xcm-sdk-mkdocs/docs/example-usage.md

     const evmSigner = new ethers.Wallet(privateKey, provider);
     ```

-Alternatively, you can create a viem Wallet Client to pass as EVM signer:
+Alternatively, you can create a viem Wallet Client to pass as an EVM signer:

 === "Moonbeam"